cs-4241-2023/shortstack/README.md

 -5 Points, UI study:
     Student: Will Ryan
-    Problems with design: Timeline box spacing and organization could be improved, standardization of button sizes/colors Comments they made that surprised you: "All in all it's not bad tho" What you would change: I would spend time sizing the timeline specifically, ensure text fits properly in the boxes, improve organization of them
+    Problems with design: Timeline box spacing and organization could be improved, standardization of button sizes/colors (specifically, get submit button on same line as other boxes in the timeline)
+    Comments they made that surprised you: "All in all it's not bad tho" What you would change: I would spend time sizing the timeline specifically, ensure text fits properly in the boxes, improve organization of them